Atem18/atemlire/_drafts/2018-09-16-how-to-create-and-host-a-personnal-website-in-less-than-5-minutes.md

 From now on, you can create pages, blog articles, collections and so on.

-I will not describe all the steps to do it, they have a proper documentation about it : [https://jekyllrb.com/docs/](https://jekyllrb.com/docs/ "https://jekyllrb.com/docs/")
+I will not explain all the steps to do so because they do it better than me : [https://jekyllrb.com/docs/](https://jekyllrb.com/docs/ "https://jekyllrb.com/docs/")

 And if you want an example of a running Jekyll website, well you have that website and the source code is here : [https://github.com/Atem18/kmdotnet](https://github.com/Atem18/kmdotnet "https://github.com/Atem18/kmdotnet")